 How to file a Connecticut annual report

-Connecticut requires registered companies to submit an annual report each year to ensure they remain in business.
-This simple check-in confirms your address, registered agent, and key people like officers or managers.
+Connecticut requires registered companies to submit an annual report each year to confirm they remain in active status.
+This simple check-in verifies your address, registered agent, and key people like officers or managers.
 When you file, your information becomes public record, letting banks, partners, and customers verify you're legitimate through the state's online portal.

-Skipping this exposes your company to losing good standing, making it impossible to get a Certificate of Legal Existence.
-Let a year pass without filing, and Connecticut can dissolve your business altogether.
+Skipping this filing exposes your company to losing good standing, making it impossible to get a Certificate of Legal Existence.
+After enough time passes without filing, Connecticut can dissolve your business through an administrative process.
 That means losing your liability protection and your exclusive claim to your business name.

 Who must file?